Unleash/unleash/website/docs/reference/network-view.md

 ## Network overview

-The network overview is a diagram that shows the Unleash instance and all [applications](#applications) that have connected to it within the last X hours.
+The network overview is a diagram that shows the Unleash instance and known [applications](#applications) that have connected to it within the last five minutes.
+[Unknown applications](#unknown-applications) are not shown.

 Each application shown on the diagram has:
 - An application name
-- the average number of requests per second (_req/s_) that we have registered over the last X hours.
+- the average number of requests per second (_req/s_) that we have registered over the last five minutes.

 <Figure caption="The network overview showing three different instances of the Unleash proxy connected to Unleash.
 Each application has an average of 20 req/s." img="/img/network-overview.png"/>